Printer's Row, Chicago

 Many of the buildings in this area were used by printing and publishing businesses.
-Today, the buildings have mainly been converted into residential lofts with the last remaining printer, Palmer Printing, Inc., near the corner of Clark and Polk streets, selling to residential developers in early 2018.
+Today, the buildings have mainly been converted into residential lofts.
+Palmer Printing, Inc., near the corner of Clark and Polk streets, sold to residential developers in early 2018.
+Dupli-Group is a family-owned printer operating since the WWII era, which continues to operate a print shop in Printer's Row.